Environmental engineering: Environmental impact assessment and mitigation

 Environmental engineers apply scientific and engineering principles to evaluate if there are likely to be any adverse impacts to water quality, air quality, habitat quality, flora and fauna, agricultural capacity, traffic, ecology, and noise.
 If impacts are expected, they then develop mitigation measures to limit or prevent such impacts.
 An example of a mitigation measure would be the creation of wetlands in a nearby location to mitigate the filling in of wetlands necessary for a road development if it is not possible to reroute the road.

 In the United States, the practice of environmental assessment was formally initiated on January 1, 1970, the effective date of the National Environmental Policy Act (NEPA).
 Since that time, more than 100 developing and developed nations either have planned specific analogous laws or have adopted procedure used elsewhere.
 NEPA is applicable to all federal agencies in the United States.

 Regulatory agencies

 Environmental Protection Agency

-The U.S. Environmental Protection Agency (EPA) is one of the many agencies that work with environmental engineers to solve key issues.
-An important component of EPA's mission is to protect and improve air, water, and overall environmental quality in order to avoid or mitigate the consequences of harmful effects.
+The U.S. Environmental Protection Agency (EPA) is one of the many agencies that work with environmental engineers to solve critical issues.
+An essential component of EPA's mission is to protect and improve air, water, and overall environmental quality to avoid or mitigate the consequences of harmful effects.